Murray River: River transport

 Shipping cannot enter the Murray from the sea because it does not have an estuary.
 However, in the 19th century the river supported a substantial commercial trade using shallow-draft paddle steamers, the first trips being made by two boats from South Australia on the spring flood of 1853.
 The Lady Augusta, captained by Francis Cadell, reached Swan Hill while another, Mary Ann, captained by William Randell, reached Moama (near Echuca).
 In 1855 a steamer carrying gold-mining supplies reached Albury but Echuca was the usual turn-around point, though small boats continued to link with up-river ports such as Tocumwal, Wahgunyah and Albury.

 The arrival of steamboat transport was welcomed by pastoralists who had been suffering from a shortage of transport due to the demands of the gold fields.
 By 1860 a dozen steamers were operating in the high water season along the Murray and its tributaries.
 Once the railway reached Echuca in 1864, the bulk of the woolclip from the Riverina was transported via river to Echuca and then south to Melbourne.

 The steam paddleship Etona was launched as a mission steamer, replacing an earlier steam launch, also named Etona, which had been operating on the Murray since 1891.
 The vessel was based at Murray Bridge, and operated between Goolwa and the Victorian border, stopping at towns such as Mannum, Morgan and Renmark as well as isolated settlements and workcamps.
-The forepart of the vessel was used a chapel fitted with an altar and organ, with a capacity of 20 people.
+The forepart of the vessel was used as a chapel fitted with an altar and organ, with a capacity of 20 people.
 There was also a cabin.
 The minister on board, Rev. William Bussell, doubled as captain.
 On 16 August 1898, Etona arrived at Renmark, where the Bishop of Adelaide, Rev. Dr. John Harmer, held services the following Sunday with the assistance of Rev H M Wylie.
 In September of the same year, the service due in Holder on the 18th was suspended due to the vessel grounding on a sandbank.
 During its year of launch, the boiler of Etona gave way, being replaced at a cost of £87.

 The Murray was plagued by "snags", fallen trees submerged in the water, and considerable efforts were made to clear the river of these threats to shipping by using barges equipped with steam-driven winches.
 In recent times, efforts have been made to restore many of these snags by placing dead gum trees back into the river.
 The primary purpose of this is to provide habitat for fish species whose breeding grounds and shelter were eradicated by the removal of the snags.

 Author E.J.
 Brady chronicled an eventful journey downriver in a small motor boat from Albury to the coast in 1911 in River Rovers.